It’s generally safe to have sex while you’re pregnant. Most couples can engage in sexual intercourse throughout pregnancy up until delivery day.

 - Your body is undoubtedly in motion during sex.
 The physical activity and different positions may also cause contractions.

 Contractions after sex are usually mild and resolve within a couple hours.
-Try lying down, relaxing, or drinking a glass of water until they pass.
+Try lying down, relaxing, taking a warm shower, or drinking a glass of water until they pass.
 These contractions are generally harmless and don’t usually lead to premature labor.

-It’s important to understand the difference between contractions after sex and preterm labor.
+It’s important to understand the difference between contractions after sex and premature labor.
 Premature labor is labor that starts more than three weeks before your expected due date.

 Call your doctor if you experience any of the following signs or symptoms: